dittoford/colorbox/README.md

 # Colorbox React
- Colored 8 x 5 box with filter and sort
+Randomly colored 8 x 5 box with filter and sort